grnet/epic.grnet.gr/content/guides/api-generation.md

 ## Automatic generation of SUFFIX

-The API supports the automatic generation of a local name - suffix by using a generator.
+The API supports the automatic generation of a local name - suffix by using a generator via a POST Request.
 This generator uses UUIDs to guarantee the uniqueness of created handles.
 The syntax follows the following pattern

 <span class="txtcenter"><strong>SUFFIX = prefix - UUID - suffix </strong></span>